 There are many techniques for communicating your agenda to your team:

-- list dates as bullet points and send it in an email to the team
+- list dates as bullet points and sends them in an email to the team

-- create MS Project with dozens of the task and put it on Sharepoint
+- create an MS Project with dozens of the task and put it on Sharepoint

 - call a meeting and tell everyone what’s the plan